agustinov/FFmpeg-Cedrus/README.md

 	-r 30 sets the framerate (fps)
 	-qp 20 sets the video quality in the range 2-30 (instead of the bitrate), omitting this option may result in poor video quality

-If encoding from the AVI inputfile, FFmpeg automatically gets the video format, resolution, framerate, time from the input file.
+If encoding from the AVI inputfile, FFmpeg automatically gets the video format, resolution, framerate, time from the input file:

+	ffmpeg -i inputfile.avi -c:v cedrus264 -qp 20 encoded_file.mp4

 If you get the error "Unsupported pixel format (use -pix_fmt nv12)", use the additional option -pix_fmt nv12 for the output file: